 Ostrava Back Meadow

 International competition, 3rd prize, 2010.
-In collab with Brian Tabolt and Jimmy Lowder
+With Brian Tabolt and Jimmy Lowder

 While culture is often described as a product, we are interested in the definition of culture as a process, in the relationship with cultivation – to grow that which is desired while gradually removing that which is not desired.
 Culture, in other words, as a verb.
 This activity the shared work of many people and many generations who must work together to discuss what is to be cultivated and how.